seb-odessa/bigdata/README.md

 # Big Data
 This project for home works

-#Lesson 1.
-HDFS Java API - hdfs project
+#Lesson 2.
+HDFS Java API
 Implement tool for:
 - upload local file to the HDFS.
 - dounload from the HDFS to the local filesystem